Several hospitals in rural and Northern Manitoba continue to experience ER closures or reduced hours.

 Western Manitoba (Prairie Mountain Region)

-The Prairie Mountain region of Western Manitoba has 30 hospitals, but only six have ERs that have been reliably open 24/7.
-There are nine others that are open with part time hours.
-Some hospitals have ERs that are closed on a full-time basis.
+The Prairie Mountain region of Western Manitoba has 33 hospitals, but only seven have ERs that are reliably open 24/7.
+There are 11 others that are open with part time hours or periodic closures.
+Some health centres have ERs that are suspended on a full-time basis or closed long term.

 Hundreds of physicians work in rural and Northern communities providing a variety of high quality medical services.
 However, doctors have been increasingly concerned about maintaining health care in rural and Northern areas, due primarily to shortages in physicians, nurses and other health care workers.